Unawatuna: A dream beach on Sri Lanka’s Southern Coast

 What to Wear and Carry

-- Swimsuits and reef-safe sunscreen
+• Swimsuits and reef-friendly sunscreen

-- Flip-flops or sandals for the beach
+• Flip-flops or sandals

 Accessibility